-Constructs coding for the different variants of the intracellular part of MOG were synthetized from GeneArt (Thermo Fisher Scientific, Waltham, MA, United States) and then cloned into the pEGFP-N1 vector (Clontech Laboratories, Mountain View, CA, United States) fusing the c-terminus to an enhanced green fluorescent protein (EGFP) tag.
-The ED-MOG (1-155) construct was truncated at glycine 155, thus comprising the whole external domain, the first hydrophobic domain and part of the cytosolic domain (Waters et al., 2015).
-The whole intracellular cytosolic portion was included in contruct MOG-Cyt by ending the protein at the tyrosine 181.
-MOG-2TMD includes the whole second hydrophobic domain (until leucine 202) of FL-MOG.
+Constructs coding for the different variants of the intracellular part of MOG were synthesized from GeneArt (Thermo Fisher Scientific) and then cloned into the pEGFP-N1 vector (Clontech Laboratories) fusing the C-terminus to an enhanced green fluorescent protein (EGFP) tag.
+The ED-MOG (1-155) construct was truncated at glycine-155, thus comprising the whole external domain, the first hydrophobic domain and part of the cytosolic domain.30 The whole intracellular cytosolic portion was included in construct MOG-Cyt by ending the protein at the tyrosine-181.
+MOG-2TMD includes the whole second hydrophobic domain (to leucine-202) of full-length MOG (FL-MOG).
 The native C-terminus of this construct was substituted with a SGSGGGSGGGSGS linker.
-The numbering of these constructs is according to (Breithaupt et al., 2003; Mayer et al., 2013) starting with the first coding amino acids (GQF...) and not with the signal peptide.
+The numbering of these constructs is according to Breithaupt et al.21 and Mayer et al.25 beginning with the first coding amino acids (GQF ...) and not with the signal peptide.